CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 [< back](https://codethepast.github.io/)

-In **2013**, when I was working in the US, I bought a **Chromebook Acer C720P-6666** (with touchscreen) that worked well for long time.
-It was not my main machine, but was perfect for some activities and handy for the small size.
+In **2013**, when I was in the US, I bought a **Chromebook Acer C720P-6666** (with touchscreen) that worked well for long time.
+It was not my main machine, but was perfect for some activities and very usefull for beign small in size.

-Unfortunately, at the end of 2019 Google decided to stop supporting my model (the current policy is to support Chromebook models up to 6.5 years from their production date, more details [here](https://www.theguardian.com/technology/askjack/2019/sep/12/can-i-still-use-my-chromebook-now-it-is-no-longer-supported)).
+Unfortunately, at the end of 2019 Google decided to stop supporting this Chromebook model (the current policy is to support models up to 6.5 years from their production date, more details [here](https://www.theguardian.com/technology/askjack/2019/sep/12/can-i-still-use-my-chromebook-now-it-is-no-longer-supported)).
 After some time I started experiencing software issues and glitches, and of course not having OS updates means to face serious security risks.
-Therefore, I decided to challenge myseft in installing **another OS on this laptop**, an Ubuntu distro of Linux, giving a try to this 9 years old laptop to continue journey together.
+Therefore, I decided to challenge myseft in installing **another OS on this laptop**, an Ubuntu distro of Linux, trying to give a new life to this 9 years old laptop.
 Together with this OS upgrade I also wanted to provide more disk memory.

 In this post I describe and comment step by step the entire process and the results of this upgrades!